Oviedo: Economy

 The economy is strongly dependent on the service sector, with many office buildings in the city centre.
 Oviedo's status as the administrative centre of the region supports a large number of jobs in public administration.
-The manufacturing sector, which remains important in this part of Spain, is not prevalent in Oviedo itself, but is more important in the adjacent municipalities of Siero and Llanera which lie to the north of the city, between Oviedo and Gijon.
+The manufacturing sector, which remains important in this part of Spain, is not prevalent in Oviedo itself, but is more important in the adjacent municipalities of Siero and Llanera which lie to the north of the city, between Oviedo and Gijón.
 In 2009, the municipality had a total debt of €135 million.

 Architecture

 Oviedo contains a very rich architectural history, with many buildings dating back to the early medieval period.
 Many of the building projects were undertaken during Alfonso II's (791-842) reign and Ramiro I's (842-850) reign.
 Alfonso III's contributions are not as well documented.

 Alfonso II is said to have built four churches, one dedicated to Christ the Saviour, the Blessed Virgin Mary, St. Tyrsus, and SS Julian and Basilissa.
 There are few traces of the churches dedicated to the Saviour, the Virgin Mary, and St. Tyrsus.
 The San Salvador church, which was dedicated to the Saviour, is probably beneath the Cathedral of Oviedo.
 The church of Santa Maria de la Corte, which was dedicated to the Virgin Mary, was demolished in 1702.
 As for St. Tyrsus, the church dedicated to him exists today as the church of San Tirso.
 Only a wall and a three light window are believed to have been built by Alfonso II, the majority of the rest of the church is dated to the 14th century.
 The best preserved church constructed during Alfonso II's time was San Julian de los Prados.